hughbien/notebook/how_to_win_at_college.md

 list of accomplishments that you want to emulate.
 You'll find out it's possible, and maybe learn how to do it yourself.

+**Learn to listen**

+Newport argues that your undergraduate years are should be spent developing an ability to synthesize ideas and learn.

+**Never pull an all-nighter**

+Schedule things in advance!
+Don't wait until the day right before a deadline.

+**Laugh every day**

+**Use high quality notebooks**

+**Keep a work progress journal**

+**Seek out fun**

+If you don't actively seek out fun, it won't actively seek you out.

+**Inflate your ambition**

+Take the most important projects or commitments you have and pump up the criteria for success.

+**Get involved with your major department**

+**Care about your grades, ignore your GPA**

+**Always go to class**

+Quizzes/exams are almost always lecture based.
+Classes are where most of your learning should be - not in reading assignments.

+**Set arbitrary deadlines**

+Set milestones to prevent procrastination.

+**Eat healthy**

+**Volunteer quietly**

+Keep the experience personal to purify your motivations.

+**Write as if going for a Pulitzer**

+Approach every paper as if you're trying to win a Pulitzer Prize for explanatory reporting.

+**Attend political raffles**

+**Maximize your summers**

+Summer vacations shouldn't be viewed as vacations.
+Instead, you should focus on your non-academic goals.

+**Choose goals, explore routes**

+Once you've decided on a destination, explore the different routes that will get you there.

+**Don't take breaks between classes**

+Momentum is a great thing.
+Giving yourself downtime will make you less sharp for lectures.
+Use the time in between classes to get stuff done.

+**Don't network**

+**Publish op-eds**

+**Use a filing cabinet**

+**Find a secret study place**

+**Study with the quiz-and-recall method**

+Build a study system specifically for your major.
+The quiz-and-recall method can be an amazing part of your study system.
+The first step is to gather all relevant material and create a quiz.
+The next step is to actually quiz yourself.
+Don't just think the solutions, write it out or answer it out loud.
+Make sure you understand the general concepts.
+See How to Become a Straight-A Student notes for more details.

+**Empty your inbox**

+**Relax before sleep**

+**Start fast, end slow**

+Approach all projects by starting fast and ending slow.
+This will make you more relaxed and defeat procrastination.

+**Spend a semester studying abroad**

+**Don't have no regrets**